Emergency Response Plan

 In many cases of medical emergencies, appropriate action taken during the first moments can prevent further injury.
 Fast action is most important and may save a life.

-The Northern Essex Community College Public Safety & Security Officers are all certified in CPR and First Aid.
+The Northern Essex Community College Public Safety Department is certified in CPR and First Aid.
 Emergency defibrillators are located across campus.

 - Send someone to the building entrance to guide first responders.